 As a consequence of its function, the stormwater conveyance system collects and transports urban runoff that may contain certain pollutants.
 Maintaining catch basins, detention basins / retention basins, vegetated swales, rain gardens, stormwater inlets, and other stormwater conveyance structures on a regular basis will remove pollutants, prevent clogging of the downstream conveyance system, restore catch basins' sediment trapping capacity, and ensure the system functions properly hydraulically to avoid flooding.
 To ensure proper maintenance and effectiveness of these drainage systems, please review and apply the following approaches, protocols, and requirements below.
 This procedure requires that all controls be maintained to reduce to the maximum extent practicable the contribution of pollutants to stormwater.
 This maintenance standard operating procedure shall be reviewed and updated/revised annually following the implementation of a new structural storm water control.
-This standard operating procedure shall be reviewed and updated operating procedure shall be included in future program Manager and/or the Township's designee.
+This standard operating procedure shall be reviewed and updated/revised by either the Township's appointed Stormwater Program Manager and/or the Township's designee.
 Any updates will be included in future progress reports submitted to the Michigan Department of Environment, Great Lakes, and Energy (EGLE).